The Truth About Statins

 Statins are the most proven treatment (other than healthy diet and exercise) for the reduction of heart attack and stroke events.
 The evidence of statins causing reduction in death and disability from heart attack and stroke in high risk populations is overwhelming.
 That evidence guides our prescribing statins for those with atherosclerosis, which we identify using carotid ultrasound and coronary calcium scoring.

 They are highly effective, but not for the reason most think.
 While they lower bad cholesterol levels, their most potent benefit is reduction of inflammation in the artery wall.

 At the Center for Prevention, we use statins to improve diseased arteries.
 We measure benefit by demonstrating a reduction in artery wall thickness, reduction and healing of plaque using carotid ultrasound (See Know Your Arterial Age- The CIMT).
-In some cases, knowing that arteries are healthy has made it safe to not treat elevated cholesterol.
+In some cases, knowing that arteries are healthy has made it safe to ignore elevated cholesterol levels.
 In other cases, arteries are sick in spite of normal cholesterol levels.
-They improve with statins in spite of "normal" cholesterol.
+They improve with statins in spite of "normal" cholesterol because statins reduce inflammation.
 We generally use lower doses (fewer side effects) because we are treating for artery improvement, not the lowest possible LDL cholesterol.

 Though statins can provoke side effects in a small percentage of users (most commonly muscle aching) the vast majority of us can take them safely with benefit and little or no adverse results.
 Untreated sleep apnea and low vitamin D increase the likelihood of muscle aches.
 Correction of these issues reduces these side effects and has other benefits.
 Evidence that Coenzyme Q10/Ubiquinol is helpful is mixed, but it is worth trying.